mckennatim/services2/iot/README.md

 # iot summary
+## owner admin user obs
+Signin gives you access to a persons locations and to the apps at those locations.

+Proposing a heirarchy for app_loc so you only have one role either admin, user or obs.
+All run the same app

+I guess I am the owner until I 'sell' the device.

+Admin functions are accessible from signin.
+If you are an owner you have superpowers and you can bestow them on others.

+An owner can give admin access to app developers for some device's specs by adding them to devs auth.

+App developer

 ## version 3 v3
 There is no compelling reason the change brokers authenticate or authorize.
 ### table analysis